-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All DV Connect graduates will demonstrate college and career readiness.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-DV Connect will maintain a Blue or Green rating on the College & Career indicator on the CA School Dashboard.
-Socioeconomically disadvantaged students and English Learners will demonstrate college and career readiness at rates comparable to the school as a whole.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-DV Connect will maintain a Blue or Green rating for unduplicated student groups on the College & Career indicator on the CA School Dashboard.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students and English Learners will demonstrate college and career readiness at rates comparable to the school as a whole. cohort of high school students in 2022, baseline data TBD. cohort of high school students in 2022, baseline data TBD. career preparedness ratings for the class of 2022 on the 2022 CA School Dashboard.
+CCI status will be available for next year's LCAP update for the first time since the pandemic.
+Green rating for unduplicated student groups on the College & Career indicator on the CA School Dashboard.
 All DV Connect high school students will earn college credits prior to graduation.
 DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
 86% of Connect 9th graders mastered and completed at least one college course in Fall 2021.
 66% of 9th graders mastered two courses, and 40% mastered three courses.
+The Connect High School Senior class of 2022 had only 3 students.
+2 of the 3 in the class of 2022 graduating cohort completed a college course prior to graduation (67%).
 100% of DV Connect students will earn college credit for at least one course prior to graduation.
 All DV Connect high school students will have access to a broad course of study DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
 DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
+The Connect High School Senior class of 2022 had only 3 students.
+2 of the 3 in the class of 2022 graduating cohort were A-G eligible (67%), demonstrating access to a broad course of study in all content areas.
 DV Connect will maintain A-G course eligibility rates above 90%.
-All DV Connect K-8 students will have access to a broad course of study 100% of K-8 students receive instruction in math, language arts, and project based social studies and science.
-100% of K-8 students receive instruction in math, language arts, and project based social studies and science.
-100% of K-8 students receive instruction in math, language arts, and project based social studies and science.
+All DV Connect K-8 students will have access to a broad course of study 100% of K-8 students receive instruction in math, language arts, and project based 100% of K-8 students receive instruction in math, language arts, and project based 100% of K-8 students receive instruction in math, language arts, and project based 100% of K-8 students receive instruction in math, language arts, and project based